UravuLabs/MS5607/README.md

   *Constructor function can take device address as argument if you have connected CBS pin to Low if you have different device address.*
 - ``` begin(void) :```

-  *Class member function to reset device and read callibration data from device PROM.*
+  *Class member function which reset device and read callibration data from device PROM.*
 - ``` readDigitalValue(void) :```

   *Class member function to read digital values from sensor.
 Before calling getTemperature() OR getPressure() needs to call this function.*